 I would advise prospective applicants to the Grand Challenges Scheme not to hesitate in applying.
 I was very satisfied with the placement in its current form, and would definitely recommend it.
 It was an important step in my career and in my professional development.”

-Andrea Kocsis’s internship with BT took place between March and September 2021.
+Andrea Kocsis’s fellowship with BT took place between March and September 2021.